 Until recently people that wanted to rent a motorcycle could only rent 50cc scooters that were not fit to discover the whole island.
-And those are no real bikes!
+And those are no real bikes at all.

 Cuba is relaxing its laws slowly, and now you can rent a motorcycle!
 With some restrictions that is… It’s still Cuba!

 You cannot just rent one (or two) hop on and discover the island.
 (Well, there is a way: find a foreigner that has temporary residency and a motor and is willing to rent it to you… I’ve done that a few times, and it is great although the motorcycle had some problems.)
 In practice this is just not possible as a tourist.
+Forget about it.